fkaduk/kobodeck/README.md

 syncs read status back to Readeck.

-If any files changed, it triggers a fake USB connection to prompt Nickel to rescan the library.
+If any files changed, it triggers a fake USB connection to prompt the reader to rescan the library.
 Press **Connect** to rescan
 immediately, or **Cancel** — the files are already downloaded either way.